dmitry-stepanenko/ngx-cva-test-suite/README.md

 `ngx-cva-test-suite` provides extensive set of test cases, ensuring your custom controls behave as intended.

-It provides various configurations, that allows even with the most non-standard components to be properly tested.
+It provides various configurations, that allows even the most non-standard components to be properly tested.

 ## Installation